Newsletter

 Pivot

-Pivot has been working alongside Madagascar’s Ministry of Health since 2014 to strengthen the public health system of the Ifanadiana district.
-This localised transformation creates a model of universal health coverage for the rest of the country and beyond.
-We’re supporting Pivot’s plan to achieve full primary healthcare coverage in the Ifanadiana district by 2022.
+Pivot has been working alongside Madagascar’s Ministry of Public Health since 2014 to strengthen the public health system of Ifanadiana District, subsequently extending its intervention area to cover the entire Vatovavy Region starting in 2024.
+This local transformation aims to create a model of universal health coverage for the whole country that is based on the integration of science and service delivery.
+The under-5 mortality rate has fallen by 20% in Pivot’s intervention area and the use of essential healthcare services has increased 200%.
+We’re supporting Pivot’s bold plan to achieve full primary healthcare coverage for 1 million people by 2027.

 CHALLENGE

 Madagascar is one of the poorest countries in the world with one of the weakest health systems.
-Almost one in every two children under five suffer from growth stunting due to malnutrition – the world’s fourth highest rate.
-On average, one in seven children dies before the age of five.
+Two-fifths of all children under 5 suffer from growth stunting due to malnutrition – one of the highest rates in the world (2021).
+When Pivot began work in Ifanadiana District an average of one in seven children there were dying before the age of five (2014).

 ACTION

-Pivot’s team works to transform the health system of this remote rural district into a sustainable model of universal health coverage with the aim of replicating it throughout the country.
-It does so by:
+The Vatovavy Region in southeast Madagascar is home to nearly 1 million people.
+Pivot’s team is working to transform the public health system in this remote region into a sustainable model of universal health coverage with the aim of replicating it throughout the country.
+It is achieving this by combining truly novel data systems with rights-based, patient-centred quality care for the most vulnerable.

-• renovating, staffing, and equipping health facilities for the delivery of high-quality, dignified care;
+• renovating, staffing and equipping district hospitals, health facilities and community health posts for the delivery of high-quality dignified care,

-• ensuring strong supply chains and the availability of medicines, vaccines, and biomedical services; and
+• strengthening pharmacy supply chains and the availability of medicines, vaccines and biomedical services,

-• building the capacity among staff – from cleaners to doctors and community health workers.
+• building staff capacity – from cleaners to doctors, nurses, lab technicians and community health workers,

 PATIENT VISITS